 Q. Does the Museum accept donations of items ?
 How can I donate my item?

 A. Before the Museum can accept new items into its collection, we need some information from you!
 Please provide us with some details on the object so we can learn more about its history, such as: what the object is, how the item came to be in your possession, any other history you know about the object, its condition, and whenever possible, providing a picture of the item can be very helpful!
 All potential artifact donations are brought before our Collection Committee to determine if the Museum is the best home for the object and if it will be brought into the permanent collection.
-Please call us at 250-392-7404 or e-mail Alex at email@example.com to discuss the object you’d like to donate.
+Please call us at 250-392-7404 or e-mail our Manager at firstname.lastname@example.org to discuss the object you’d like to donate.
 Due to health and safety precautions, we ask that you please e-mail or call us ahead of time to discuss the potential donation.

 Please refrain from bringing your items into the museum if you are wishing to donate an artifact.
 Instead we encourage you to download and fill out our Collections Donation Form for consideration

 Before submitting your Donation Form, please download and read our Collections Management Policy for further details — Collections Management Policy MCC_2020

 Q. Can I park my RV or motorhome in your parking lot?